Viet Tri Phu Tho, Vietnam Travel Guide

 Any pleasant weather period

-Rules may change.
-Confirm details with official sources before departure.
+Rules is subject to change.
+Check the details with official sources before departure.

 Vietnam has several visa options based on nationality and duration of your visit.
 Consult the official Vietnam Immigration Department for current details.